learning-apache-openwhisk/chapter12-deploy/libvirt/README.md

 # Building images

-Edit the user data addming a password (change  the password to your own)
+Edit the user data adding a password (change  the password to your own)

 ```
 chpasswd: